kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

         CFShow(CFSTR("\nEncryption error"));
     }

-For our example, we will package all the necessary data and return it so that a user can decrypt the data at a later point.
-This is merely meant to be used as a code example.
+For this example, package all the necessary data and return it so that a user can decrypt the data at a later point:

 	CFMutableDictionaryRef encryptionDictionary = CFDictionaryCreateMutable(kCFAllocatorDefault, 3, &kCFTypeDictionaryKeyCallBacks, &kCFTypeDictionaryValueCallBacks);
     CFDictionarySetValue(encryptionDictionary, kEncryptedData, encryptedData);